Pacific Debt Inc. debt relief review

 • Put together a budget.
 It’s easier to make your monthly deposits if you take control of your spending and stick to a budget.

 • Keep on top of your account.
-Contact customer service or your account manager if you notice anything off with your account — or even something that you just don’t understand.
+Contact customer service or your account manager if you notice anything off with your account — or even something you just don’t understand.
 And make sure they’re aware of any changes to your financial situation, for better or for worse.

 Bottom line